 Before we dive into the effects on skin health, it’s important to understand what alcohol detoxification is and how it works.

-The Impact on Skin Health
+The Impact On Skin Health

 Those who are intolerant to alcohol may experience more severe reactions, but even those who are not intolerant can still experience skin issues as a result of excessive alcohol consumption.